 - Use lightweight bedding

 - Wear lightweight, cotton pajamas or gowns

-- Use a damp washcloth to cool off your face and keep one handy at bedside
+- Use a damp washcloth to cool off your face, and keep one handy at bedside

-Menopause Symptom: Sex Problems
+Menopause Symptoms: Sex Problems

 Another effect of hormonal changes is a change in libido, or sex drive.
 This may improve or worsen, but it is important to remember that other factors besides menopause can affect libido.
 Stress, sleep disturbances, medications, and anxiety can all affect sex drive.
 Your doctor can help you find ways to manage the changes in your sex drive if they occur.

 Finally, although fertility ends at menopause, women of all ages are still susceptible to STDs, so safe sex is still important.